Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Background and summary of results

 \section{Background and summary of results}

 Dipolar spin ice systems have been predicted to exhibit dynamically-arrested, monopole-rich, metastable states following appropriate thermal and field quenches~\cite{Castelnovo2010,Mostame2014}.
-Ref.~\onlinecite{Castelnovo2010} recognised that at the heart of the dynamical arrest lies the formation of so-called noncontractible pairs: a monopole and an antimonopole sitting next to one another, separated by a spin whose reversal does not lead to their annihilation.
-As a result, the two defects become bound to one another and are unable to move throughout the lattice without separating---a process that costs Coulomb energy due to the mutual attraction between the two opposite charges.
+Reference~\onlinecite{Castelnovo2010} recognised that at the heart of the dynamical arrest lies the formation of so-called noncontractible pairs: a monopole and an antimonopole sitting next to one another, separated by a spin whose reversal does not lead to their annihilation.
+As a result, the two defects become bound to one another and are unable to move throughout the lattice without separating---a process that costs Coulomb energy due to the mutual attraction between the two opposite charges~\footnote{Noncontractible pairs cannot move from the site upon which they form without separating to third neighbour distance.
+Otherwise, movement of the pair would require motion of a monopole along a blocked direction.
+Indeed, the caterpillar-like motion of separating and rejoining, trailing one another, is prevented by the intervening spin being a blocked direction for the trailing monopole.}.
 This activation energy barrier explains why a noncontractible pair per se is metastable.

 In general, two decay channels are available to noncontractible pairs.
-Firstly, they can separate and annihilate somewhere else on the lattice at the cost of paying an activation energy barrier; the smallest barrier to such activated decay processes requires separating the pair up to third-neighbour distance, as shown in Fig.~\ref{fig:nc-pair}.
-Alternatively, pairs can undergo monopole-assisted (radioactive) decay: when the pair is hit by a stray (free) monopole, this causes the annihilation of the oppositely charged member of the pair, thus freeing up its partner~\cite{Castelnovo2010}, as in Fig.~\ref{fig:monopole-assisted}.
-The latter process does not incur an energy barrier and does not change the density of free monopoles.
+Firstly, they can separate and annihilate somewhere else on the lattice at the cost of paying an activation energy barrier; the smallest barrier associated with such activated decay processes requires separating the pair up to third-neighbour distance, as shown in Fig.~\ref{fig:nc-pair}.
+Alternatively, pairs can undergo monopole-assisted decay: When the pair is hit by a stray (free) monopole, this causes the annihilation of the oppositely charged member of the pair, thus freeing up its partner~\cite{Castelnovo2010}, as in Fig.~\ref{fig:monopole-assisted}.
+This second process does not incur an energy barrier and does not change the density of free monopoles.

+In equilibrium, a useful quasiparticle description for spin ice is in terms of deconfined magnetic charges~\cite{Castelnovo2008}.
+Conversely, the long (intrinsic) lifetime of noncontractible pairs justifies their introduction as an effectively distinct ``species'' of quasiparticle when studying classical spin ice in the strongly nonequilibrium setting of thermal and field quenches, as demonstrated already in Refs.~\onlinecite{Castelnovo2010,Mostame2014}.